 John Williams’ score for Harry Potter and the Sorcerers Stone has been the basis for all of the Harry Potter film scores.
 Unlike many other soundtracks, this one in particular is very popular, with most tracks being instantly recognisable.
-Williams is intelligent in the way he orchestrates previous themes into different tracks, making each one idiosyncratic in its character, but they all sound familiar to the ear.
+Williams is intelligent in the way he orchestrates previous themes into different tracks, making each one idiosyncratic in its character, but they all sound familiar and interlinked throughout the films.

-I aim to write more on the music from the Harry Potter films soon, but for now I would like to share perhaps my favourite track on this soundtrack: ‘Leaving Hogwarts’.
 Being the second to last piece on the soundtrack, and due to the title of the piece, one can deduce that this is the finale sequence before the credits run at the end of the film.
 Harry is at Hogwarts train station, ready to leave for the summer before his second year begins later in the year.
 He says an emotional goodbye to Hagrid, who gives him a gift, which is a family album, with a picture of Harry and his family in it.
-Harry then boards the train, and Hermione remarks how strange it is to leave Hogwarts and go home, to which Harry says that he is not truly leaving Hogwarts.
+Harry then boards the train, and Hermione remarks how strange it is to leave Hogwarts and go home, to which Harry says that he is “not truly leaving Hogwarts”.
 The final scene sees Harry and Hargrid waving each other off, as the train pulls out of the station for another year.

 A tentative harp and string accompaniment begin this track, and the first theme heard is a reprise of the ‘Family Theme’, which was heard when Harry learned about his family history in earlier scenes.
 This coincides with the screen, where Hagrid offers Harry the photo album as a gift.
 There is a real sense of nostalgia here, both in the music, and on screen.
 The yearning for family, but also this realisation that Hagrid is family to Harry now, as are his friends, Ron and Hermione.
 The music underscored here is luscious, rich, and full of love and affection, which represents love and family bonds.